-In conjunction with the Qualifying Transaction, the Company advanced \$200,000 to HuntMountain, CCSA's former parent corporation, as a refundable deposit.
-The deposit was not applied to the consideration of the Qualifying Transaction and therefore is reflected in prepaid expenses and deposits on the Company's consolidated statement of financial position at June 30, 2011 (January 1, 2010 and December 31, 2010 - \$200,000).
+In conjunction with the Qualifying Transaction, on December 23, 2009, the Company advanced \$200,000 to HuntMountain, CCSA's former parent corporation, as a refundable deposit.
+The deposit was not applied to the consideration of the Qualifying Transaction and therefore is reflected in prepaid expenses and deposits on the Company's consolidated statement of financial position at September 30, 2011 (January 1, 2010 and December 31, 2010 - \$200,000).